-Hearing loss is the most common sensory deficit among humans.
+Hearing Impairment is the most common sensory deficit among humans.

 48 million Americans are directly affected.
-Loss may occur at any age, with or without warning.
-Half of people over 65 and two-thirds of U.S. veterans return home with hearing loss.
+Hearing loss may occur at any age, with or without warning.
+Half of people over 65 and two-thirds of U.S. veterans are hearing impaired.

-In a relatively quiet environment, hearing aids and cochlear implants provide amplified sound and comprehension within a 6′ range.
-The range of a Bluetooth streaming device is 8′ to 10′ and delivers an audio signal to one user at a time.
+In a relatively quiet environment, hearing aids and cochlear implants provide amplified sound and better comprehension within a 3′ range.
+The range of a Bluetooth streaming device is up to 10′ and delivers an audio signal to one user at a time.

 Is clarity of sound and comprehension possible in large, noisy spaces of public accommodation?